Skip to content

 Was there anything that surprised you with delivery of the course?

 Beth… One of the things we hadn’t fully considered when we were developing the course is that the pedagogy of play isn’t unique to early years audiences.
-It’s something that is applicable for teaching engagement across all ages.
+It’s something that is applicable for teaching across all ages.

 We’ve had a lot of teachers who work with SEND students attending the courses and they seem to have gained a lot from it.
 They’re sharing the ideas that they use in their classroom and how the pedagogy of play is important in engaging their older students.